lowRISC/sonata-system/sw/cheri/cap_modification_instructions_testing/capability_modification_reference_guide.md

 If the resulting permissions cannot be represented (by the permission encoding) the result will be a subset of the ANDed permissions.
 Different behaviour occurs if `cap` is sealed: if the integer input codes for clearing any permission apart from PERMIT_GLOBAL then the tag bit of the result is cleared.
 This test checks if `cap` is sealed.
-If it is the test sets every bit of its random word input, `rand`, apart from the bit associated with PERMIT_GLOBAL, ensuring the tag bit of `cap` will not be cleared.
+If so, the test sets every bit of its random word input, `rand`, apart from the bit associated with PERMIT_GLOBAL, ensuring the tag bit of `cap` will not be cleared.

 ### Pseudocode